sybrew/the-seo-framework/readme.txt

 * The SEO Framework no longer disables parts of its meta output, settings and other functionality when a conflicting plugin is found.
 * Now, only red warnings are shown throughout the settings page.
 * Most users aren't affected by this.
 However, if you think you're using any of [these plugins](TODO), you might wish to revise your settings.
-* TODO show the user a list of plugins in the plugin activation page?
 * We made this change because it was confusing to many users; the plugin even seemed broken.

 **For developers: About the API**